 Continuous belay systems work by connecting the user to the safety cable using a hook or trolley style attachment point.
 A continuous section of cable is anchored to a fixing column (i.e. poles, trees, etc.) using specialized brackets.
 The hook and trolley each has a gap wide enough to pass over the bracket and narrow enough to prevent it from coming disconnected from the safety cable.
 Once attached, the hook and trolley capture the cable and can only be disconnected in specifically designed exit points or by emergency evacuation.

 While hook and trolley style systems work using the same principle, they get the job done in substantially different ways.
 Hook style systems are low in cost and can be easier to retrofit onto older facilities.
 While the cost leader out-of-the-box, hook systems can suffer from accelerated wear to both the cable and hook as it gets dragged along the safety line.
-This can add up to additional cost down the road with more frequent cable and hook replacement.
-Trolley style systems, on the other hand, greatly reduces wear common to hook systems as the trolley rolls smooth along the cable and over brackets.
+Some systems address excess wear by offering replaceable guards that extend the life of the hook.
+The cost savings up front can be diminished by additional cost down the road from more frequent cable, and in some cases, hook replacement.
+Trolley style systems, on the other hand, greatly reduce wear common to hook systems as the trolley rolls smooth along the cable and over brackets.

 KOALA CONTINUOUS BELAY

 Koala Continuous Belay is a trolley style system designed and manufactured by Altus of France.
 Altus has been building ropes courses and aerial parks throughout Europe since 1997.
 Koala Continuous Belay reflects the same simple, efficient and innovative design philosophy evident in Altus built-facilities and has been tried, tested, and refined on aerial parks they own and operate near their headquarters in the heart of the French Alps.